mdemrulkayes/OnlineExamManagementSystem/README.md

-## Online Exam Management system with ASP.NET Core and Angular
+## Quizzer is a Quiz Management system with ASP.NET Core and Angular
 🎉An older project initially moved from Bitbucket to Git.
 This project was built to manage online exams through an interactive portal.

 ## Below are steps to improve the project